joaohudson/joaohudson/README.md

   ##

-- 🔭 I’m currently working on ProjecTI.
+- 🔭 I’m currently working on Taking.
 - 🎮 I have a strong interest in game development, I already have experience in the area.
 - 💻 I have experience with back end, front end and mobile development 📴